hivdb/chiro-cms/resources/covid-review.md

 There are currently about 70 ongoing clinical trials of convalescent plasma of which at least 10 are randomized controlled studies.

-___Conclusions: Convalescent plasma appears to provide a measureable benefit when iearly in the course of disease.
-Efficacy may also depend on the titer of neutralizing antibodies in the donor sample.
-However, there is sufficient uncertainty about the clinical efficacy of convalescent plasma to justify the completion of the ongoing randomized trials.___
+___Conclusions: Convalescent plasma appears to provide a measureable benefit when it is administered early in the course of disease to patients w.
+Efficacy also depends on the titer of neutralizing antibodies in the donor sample.
+However, there is sufficient uncertainty about the clinical efficacy of convalescent plasma in non-severe patients to justify the completion of randomized trials in this population.___

 ## Interferons